 Beer Hall Putsch site

-Last Day in Munich, September 5th, visit to the site of the old Burgerbraukeller where the Beer Hall Putsch started, and visit to the Residenz and the Asamkirche before catching train to Salzburg
+My last Day in Munich, September 5th, included a visit to the site of the old Burgerbraukeller where the Beer Hall Putsch started, and a visit to the Residenz and the Asamkirche before catching a train to Salzburg.

 Nuremberg coming soon….